Saturday, October 2, 2010

 heard the latest dumb stunt Bush has done?
 He has sent an aircraft

-Indonesia to help the tsunami victims.
+carrier to Indonesia to help the tsunami victims.
 What does he

 intend to do, bomb them?"